basnijholt/nijho.lt/content/post/homelab-explained/index.md

 ### 4. The internet

 The last way in is the open internet.
-My router forwards TCP port 443, HTTPS, to Traefik on the NAS.
+My router forwards TCP port 443, HTTPS, to Traefik on the NAS, but to its own entrypoint, `wan` on port 4443, not to the `websecure` one that everything else uses.
+Only routes that list `wan` answer there.

 A few services are public on purpose.
 The clearest example is my git server, [Forgejo](https://forgejo.org/), at `git.nijho.lt`.